codingchallenge101/CodingChallenge-Terraform/README.md

 ## Step 2
-Create .github folder and in that folder create workflows file and then wriet config.yml file in it
+Create .github folder and in that folder create workflows file and then write config.yml file in it

 _______________________________________________________________________
-In file just add thier names
+In file just add their names

 1.Ecr Repo